nevakrien/Turing-compiler/spec.md

 a turing machine is a program that takes in a tape file and outputs a tape file. it may also:

-1. go out of the tapes bounds, in this case an out of tape error is returned (optionally a segfault or any OS error is also accptble for O3)
+1. run for ever or return a TIME_OUT, note that if the machine WOULD run forever with infinite tape TIME_OUT is still alowed and even prefered.
-2. run for ever or return a TIME_OUT
+2. go out of the tapes bounds, in this case an out of tape error is returned (optionally a segfault or any OS error is also accptble for O3)

 ## excution
 starting from the start state